ufal/factgenie/README.md

 ```

 ## Step-by-step guide
 Each project is unique.
-That is why this **framework is partially DYI**: we assume that it will be customized for a particular use-case.
+That is why this **framework is partially DIY**: we assume that it will be customized for a particular use-case.

 ### 1) Gather your inputs and outputs